-- The reasonable preference of the child, if the court deems the child to be of sufficient age to express a preference;
+(3) the reasonable preference of the child, if the court deems the child to be of sufficient ability, age, and maturity to express an independent, reliable preference;

-- Except in cases in which a finding of domestic abuse as defined in section 518B.01 has been made, the disposition of each parent to encourage and permit frequent and continuing contact by the other parent with the child.
+(11) except in cases in which domestic abuse as described in clause (4) has occurred, the disposition of each parent to support the child’s relationship with the other parent and to encourage and permit frequent and continuing contact between the child and the other parent; and

 The court is not permitted to give any factor more weight than the others.
 Minnesota law presumes that joint legal custody is in the best interest of the minor child.
 However, if there has been domestic abuse, then the law presumes that joint legal custody is not in the best interest of the minor child.